 My boyfriend and I loved this cake.
 He threatened to eat it all in one sitting!
 I followed the recipe exactly except for using unsweetened coconut, and skimping a little on the white sugar, just to let the natural flavor shine through.
 Fluffy and delicious!

+Really delicious.
+Wonderful texture and a wonderful chocolate and vanilla flavor.
+However, I also had a sticking-to-the pan problem.
+I had a non-stick bundt pan and used Trader Joe's cooking spray, but the top of the cake did not detach.
 Next time (and I do anticipate trying this cake again) I will make a few adjustments.
 I'll try butter + flour on the pan to hopefully avoid destroying the pretty cake.
 I'll also reduce the sugar in the cake-batter, and add some salt to the streusel filling to make it a bit less sweet--I skipped the glaze, and the cake was still *very* sweet without it.

 Well about a week ago my friend and I decided we were going to make a cake an dinner all homemade so we wanted to make something different from the average chocolate cake so we did we picked German Chocolate well we had fun making it but the cake just wasn't as good as we thought it wasn't fluffy like it should of been it was extremely dense and this was because of the filling the coconut and all the pecans.
 We said we would make the cake again but next time but the coconut and pecans and stuff on top to make the cake less dense and more fluffy it just needed to be softer but it did taste well